mariayugarcia/astrafy_take_home_challenge/README.md

 when those records are available.

  ---
-***Data availability note**: The provided dataset documentation states that Orders and Sales contain data from 2022 to 2023, while the exercises request results for 2025 and 2026.
-Therefore, the queries are parameterized for the requested years, but no 2025/2026 records are available in the provided dataset.
-I have not fabricated data to produce non-zero results.*
+***Data availability note**: The challenge description states that the provided data covers 2022–2023, while the exercises request results for 2025 and 2026.*

+*I therefore did not fabricate data for the requested years.
+The transformations are designed to work with 2025 and 2026 data when those records are available.*